piou13/provisioning-lockdown/readme.md

 A common use case is to manage SharePoint/Teams site provisioning (especially since the PnP teams effort on practice and technologies like the PnP Provisioning Engine).
 This is a great replacement for Office365's default self-service approach, particularly to better manage and govern your tenant and provide better support for users.

 On the other hand, from a security perspective, we have a major concern.
 All these Azure services are accessible using the public network and anyone can try to gain access to it.
-Most of the time, services involved in a Office 365 provisioning solution, do not need to be externally exposed as they are the backend part of an entire solution that require to only expose the endpoint receiving the provisioning request.
+Most of the time, services involved in a Office 365 provisioning solution, do not need to be externally exposed as they are the backend part of an entire solution that requires to only expose the endpoint receiving the provisioning request.

 To handle this situation, Microsoft released the Azure Private Links/Private Endpoints.
 You can have the details here: https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview, but shortly, here's a quick description from Microsoft: